The Student Code of Conduct shall apply to conduct that occurs

 the student withdraws from school while a disciplinary matter is

-or student organization at St. John's University and are therefore
+student or student organization at St. John's University and are

-considered violations of the Student Code of Conduct and are
+therefore considered violations of the Student Code of Conduct and

 The sale, use, distribution, consumption or procurement of